ancesTree2025/ancestree/README.md

 ## Deployment

-To create a deployment, merge `main` to the `release` branch and push.
+To create a deployment, go to the GitHub page, go to the Actions tab, select the "Deploy" action then click run workflow and run it for branch main.

 ## Project management